Review: Brilliant Bill Bailey - the Poundshop Gandalf

-Bill Bailey’s Larks in Transit tour hit Hastings last night and tonight there is another chance to see him at the White Rock Theatre.
+Bill Bailey’s Larks in Transit tour hit Hastings last night and this evening there is another chance to see him at the White Rock Theatre.

 Bill’s stand-up performance, with his comedic rendition of Old MacDonald and the Star Spangled Banner, is one you don’t want to miss.